TimedSDN/ofsoftswitch13_EXT-340/README.md

 * `oflib`: a library for converting to/from 1.3 wire format
 * `dpctl`: a tool for configuring the switch from the console

+## Time Extension: Scheduled Bundles (EXT-340)

+The current version of the switch supports Scheduled Bundles.
+For further details about using Scheduled Bundles see README.TimeExt.txt .
+The time extension is part of the [TimedSDN project].

 # Getting Started

 These instructions have been tested on Ubuntu 12.04.
 Other distributions or versions may need different steps.